 If you happen to be flying from the Northeast U.S. to northwestern Europe, it's even less.
-This is because flights between the “United States 1” and “Europe 1” zones are just 60,000 miles one-way for business class or 20,000 one-way for economy, like this nonstop United flight from Boston (BOS) to London-Heathrow (LHR).
+This is because flights between the “United States 1” and “Europe 1” zones are just 60,000 miles one-way for business class or 20,000 one-way for economy, like this nonstop Scandinavian Airlines flight from Newark (EWR) to Copenhagen (CPH).

 New York to Lisbon for 35K Miles One-Way in Business

 This is perhaps the best sweet spot of all.

 Nonstop flights from New York City (JFK) to Lisbon (LIS) for just 35,000 miles one-way in business class.
 That's just 5,000 miles more than it would be to fly economy!
 We're not sure why it prices this way, but we're not complaining.
 If you want to fly to Portugal, this is the cheapest way to get there in lie-flat seats.

 Read our full review of TAP Air Portugal business class!

 Unfortunately, it costs the normal 63,000 miles on the return flight from Lisbon to New York – and the same goes if you depart from just 30 miles away flying Newark (EWR) to Lisbon.
 Still, it's an incredible deal, and one that can easily be worth using a positioning flight to take advantage.

 Brazil for 50K Miles Each Way in Business Class